 Sourcing and Production

 Not only should the materials be sustainable, but we should also consider how it’s sourced.
-Energy efficiency and the process throughout the production are also very important considerations.
+Energy efficiency and the process throughout the production are also critical considerations.
 PakFactory’s new partnership with the National Forest Foundation is an effort to help replenish trees lost from overconsumption and natural causes.

 Paper is such a fundamental material in packaging.
-We can maintain a valuable source of material used in all industries by keeping low to a moderate consumption rate, and by using a replenishable source.
+We can maintain a valuable source of raw material used in all industries by keeping low to a moderate consumption rate, and by using a replenishable source.

 Tree farms are a sustainable solution where trees are privately managed and maintained.
 These farms provide an almost limitless amount of resources to produce paper products.
 Production will need to involve energy-saving solutions to cut the impact on the environment.

-In order for your packaging to be sustainable, you also need to consider the design as well.
+For your packaging to be sustainable, you also need to consider the design as well.
 Consider using minimal materials for the structure.
 Optimize your packaging with a specialist to reduce the weight.
 At the same time, maintain structural integrity to endure any rough handling during the shipment process.
-Choose your materials wisely to maintain the focus on reducing your environmental footprint.
+Choose your materials wisely to keep the focus on reducing your environmental footprint.

 It really depends on each municipality.
 Certain types of laminations used, for example, may be difficult to recycle, depending on that area’s recycling system…so it’s good to understand the regulations of your area in advance.Russel Velarga, Structural Solutions Specialist at PakFactory

 So what are the consumers thinking?

 Sustainability is affecting governments and businesses all around the world.
 Consumers are contributing to this massive trend by becoming more aware of the impact that products have on the environment.
-Businesses may not change, but the demand for green products and sustainable business practices is growing.
+Companies may not change, but the demand for green products and sustainable business practices is growing.
 Businesses cannot afford to ignore these insights.